 Brushify is a new geometry modifier to quickly make your objects brush-friendly.
 This modifier requires 3ds Max 2016 SP2/Extension 1 or later.
-Documentation coming shortly.
+Brushify now comes bundled in Wall Worm.

 Brushify User Interface